Jewel Named Breast Reconstruction Spokesperson

 More than 180,000 women in the U.S. are diagnosed with breast cancer each year, and many choose Breast Reconstruction to restore a more natural appearance after one or both breasts have been removed with a mastectomy.
 Unfortunately, research has revealed that 70% of women who are eligible for breast reconstruction are not informed about their options.

 Breast reconstruction using breast implants or the patient’s own tissue effectively restores the breast shape, allowing women to regain their attractive curves and emotional well-being.
-Alabama Board-Certified Plastic Surgeons and ASPS Members William J. Hedden, M.D., and Christopher J. Schaffer, M.D., personalize the treatment plan of each breast reconstruction patient to meet her own personal needs.
-Please call 205-980-1744 or email our Plastic Surgery Center to make your consultation appointment and learn more about your options.
+Alabama Board-Certified Plastic Surgeon and ASPS Members William J. Hedden, M.D., and J. Stephen Gunn, M.D., personalizes the treatment plan of each breast reconstruction patient to meet her own personal needs.
+Please call 205-980-1744 to make your consultation appointment and learn more about your options.